AuroraRyunix/Nutanix-Hogent/README.md

 - Everybody lies.
 Especially error messages.
 Keep that in mind.
 -
 ## Deployment War Stories
-- **17 full runs** of this circus—because who doesn’t love déjà vu?
+- **17 full runs** of this circus, because who doesn’t love déjà vu?
 - Total time invested: roughly 68 hours of staring at progress bars, 118 cups of coffee, and enough existential dread to power a small moon.
 - Moral of the story: repetition is the mother of competence, or insanity.
 You decide.